-Saenautasel farm dates back to the year 1843.
+Sænautasel farm dates back to the year 1843.
 People farmed the area until 1943, except for the Askja Volcano eruption years (1875-1880).
-Now rebuilt, the interior and exterior of the turf houses are on show to visitors, with guided tours that helps reveal the conditions of earlier Icelandic generations.
+Now rebuilt, the interior and exterior of the turf houses are on show to visitors, with guided tours that help reveal the living conditions of earlier Icelandic generations.

 Many people say this farm served as a model for Independent People, the most popular novel by Iceland‘s only Nobel Prize winner, Halldor Laxness.